 What you can do.
 You should remain vigilant over the next 12 to 24 months for incidents of fraud and identity theft by reviewing account statements and monitoring your credit report for unauthorized activity.
-Promptly report incidents of suspected identity theft or suspicious activity to the bank.
-Also review the enclosed "Additional Resources" section included with this letter.
-This section describes additional steps you can take to help protect yourself, including recommendations by the Federal Trade Commission regarding identity theft protection and details on how to place a fraud alert or a security freeze on your credit file.
+Promptly report incidents of suspected identity theft or suspicious activity to your bank.
+Also, review the enclosed "Additional Resources" section included with this letter.
+This section describes additional steps you can take to help protect yourself, including recommendations by the Federal Trade Commission and Credit Reporting Agencies regarding identity theft protection and details on how to place a fraud alert or a security freeze on your credit file.
+You can also ask us about preauthorized checks, ACH debit blocks, and other fraud prevention services.